Why we are building Time Evidence

 What's next?

-Once this development phase is complete, Time Evidence will automatically generate historical evidence for PCI-DSS, ISO 27001, NIS2 and DORA audits.
+The next phase is no longer about building the client probe: the self-enrolled agent (Docker, pubkey-first identity, licence-gated) and the SaaS probe fleet already exist.
+It is now about validating the evidence chain end-to-end at a first client, outside our own estate.
+In time, Time Evidence will automatically generate historical evidence for PCI-DSS, ISO 27001, NIS2 and DORA audits.
 A full product page will be published when it opens to the public.

 The infrastructure behind the project